The metastability of lipid vesicle shapes in uniaxial extensional flow: Vesicle response to elongating flow

 For example, to form two spheres of equal radius, it is necessary that $\mathcal{V}<1/\sqrt{2}$.
 Nevertheless, the presence of additional spheres at the same total vesicle length increases the total Helfrich energy both due to the reduction of the tube area $S_{\mathrm{tube}}$, and thus the increase in stiffness \eqref{eq:Helfrich_tube_energy}, and due to the Helfrich energy of the spheres ${\mathcal{F}_{\kappa|\mathrm{ball}}\approx 8\pi \kappa}$.
-If the vesicle has a strongly elongated shape at equilibrium ($\mathcal{V}\ll1$), the volume reservoir, a sphere of radius $R_\mathrm{ball}\sim (R_0^2 L_0)^{1/3}$, consumes only a small fraction of the total area ${S_\mathrm{ball}\sim (R_0^2 L_0)^{2/3}\ll R_0^2L_0\sim S}$.
-That is, for such vesicles, the presence of several spheres instead of one leads to a relatively small increase in the Helfrich energy \eqref{eq:Helfrich_tube_energy}.
+If the vesicle has a strongly elongated shape at equilibrium ($\mathcal{V}\ll1$), the volume reservoir, a sphere of radius ${R_\mathrm{ball}\sim (R_0^2 L_0)^{1/3}}$, consumes only a small fraction of the total area ${S_\mathrm{ball}\sim (R_0^2 L_0)^{2/3}\ll R_0^2L_0\sim S}$.\footnote{$R_0$ and $L_0$ are radius and length of the vesicle at equilibrium (without external forces). } That is, for such vesicles, the presence of several spheres instead of one leads to a relatively small increase in the Helfrich energy \eqref{eq:Helfrich_tube_energy}.